 One of America’s most distinguished, versatile and dynamic conductors, Joseph Giunta is a musician of international acclaim.
 He is recognized as an important American conductor for his innovative programming and for his compelling interpretations of traditional and new music.
 His musical depth combined with his boundless energy and contagious enthusiasm makes him one of the most respected and successful orchestra leaders in the United States.

-Giunta has been the Music Director of the Des Moines Symphony for thirty-three years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
+Giunta has been the Music Director of the Des Moines Symphony for thirty-four years and is currently riding the crest of the most successful era in the Orchestra’s rich history.
 He has transformed the Orchestra into one of the finest regional orchestras in America.

 Over the course of his career, he held a similar position with the Waterloo-Cedar Falls Symphony for fourteen seasons, and has guest conducted many of the great orchestras of the world including the Chicago Symphony, the Minnesota Orchestra, the London Philharmonic and the Philharmonia Orchestra of London.
 In the United States, he has conducted the orchestras of Indianapolis, Nashville, North Carolina, Charlotte, Florida and Vermont, among others.
 He has also conducted orchestras in Mexico, South America, Europe, Canada, Japan and the United Kingdom.

 In 2010, he conducted the Iowa debut of Beyond the Score, a partnership between the Des Moines Symphony and the Chicago Symphony Orchestra.